Cart 0

 Grade 10 Chemistry

-This required science course provides a robust foundation for the subsequent Advanced Chemistry course.
-It covers atomic structure and bonding, properties of matter, stoichiometry, solutions and solubility, thermodynamics, and acids and bases.
+This required Grade 10 science course provides a robust foundation for the subsequent Advanced Chemistry course.
+Concepts explored include atomic structure and bonding, properties of matter, stoichiometry, solutions and solubility, gas laws, acids and bases, and electrochemical reactions.
 Algebraic problem-solving skills are integrated throughout the course, particularly in the second semester.
 The laboratory portion of this course is focused on the hands-on application of the topics covered in class.
-Students will produce several full-length laboratory reports throughout the year requiring independent research and critical thinking.
+Students will produce a full-length laboratory report in the second semester that will require independent research and critical thinking.

 Grade 11 Classical Physics

-This required science course is taken as the third laboratory science course.
-This is a conceptual physics course covering mechanics, Newton’s laws, momentum and energy, impulse and inertia; using algebra and trigonometry on a regular basis.
-A strong experimental component weaves through the entire course.
+This required Grade 11 course is taken as the third laboratory science course.
+This is a classical physics course where students explore the concepts of energy, mechanics, laws of dynamics, momentum and impulse, rotational motion, and gravitation.
+The course provides both conceptual and mathematical foundations for the Advanced Physics course, using algebra and trigonometry on a regular basis.
+A strong experimental component weaves through the entire course, through both hands-on labs and simulations.

-This Grade 12 course is equivalent to the first semester of an introductory college-level course on algebra-based physics, covering the topics of Newtonian mechanics; work, energy, and power; momentum and impulse; and rotational motion.
-At the end of this course, students are prepared to take the AP Physics 1 exam.
-Students interested in taking the class will be expected to have maintained an A- average in Math and at least an A- in 11th Grade Classical Physics.
+This Grade 12 course is equivalent to the first semester of an introductory college-level course on algebra-based physics, covering the topics of classical mechanics; work, energy, and power; momentum and impulse; rotational motion and gravitation; and fluid mechanics – extending the breadth and depth of knowledge acquired in the 11th Grade Classical Physics course.
+The course follows the curriculum outlined by the College Board for AP Physics 1 and, at the culmination of this course, students should be prepared to take the AP Physics 1 exam.
+Students interested in taking the class will be expected to have maintained at least an A- average in 11th Grade Math and at least an A- in the Classical Physics course.

 The goal of the program is to assist each student in recognizing and eventually capitalizing on the many options available to him and to empower him in the college admissions process.
 Boys learn how to evaluate accurately their own achievements and aspirations; how to prepare for standardized testing; how to gather specific information about a variety of colleges and universities; how to organize the paperwork associated with college applications; and, most importantly, how to make informed and rational choices about their futures.